 Let me offer a few useful tips to deal with sales in Italy, as a local… shopaholic!

-In case you are planning a shopping trip to Italy, be aware of the fact that saldi are popular here, so the crowds might be huge.
+In case you are planning to go on a shopping spree Italy, be aware of the fact that saldi are popular here, so the crowds might be huge.